Linaro/website/_posts/2018/01/2018-01-22-meltdown-spectre.markdown

 ---
 author: Joakim Bech
 date: 2018-01-22 12:00:00
-title: Implications of Meltdown and Spectre: Part 1
+title: Implications of Meltdown and Spectre &#58; Part 1
 description: "The basis of the Meltdown and Spectre attacks is to make use of speculative execution, out-of-order execution, branch predictors and caches, all features found in modern CPUs.
 These features all aim to increase performance and to avoid latencies in the pipeline.
 They work in conjunction with each other in quite complex ways."
 categories:
 - blog
+published: false
 tags:
 keywords:
 image: